Quarantine and Isolation

 All students being placed into isolation, whether at home or on campus, are responsible for notifying their professors and following up on any missed assignments.

-Medical clearance will be required to return to regular campus or work activities, provided that the person has been fever-free for three full days without the use of fever-reducing medication AND all other symptoms have greatly been reduced AND at least 10 days have passed since the onset of symptoms (CDC and NJDOH recommended symptom-based criteria for isolation clearance).
+Medical clearance will be required to return to regular campus or work activities, provided that the person has been fever-free for 24 hours without the use of fever-reducing medication AND all other symptoms have greatly been reduced AND at least 10 days have passed since the onset of symptoms or COVID-19 test date.

 Health Services may also provide medical clearance for commuter students and employees who received care off-campus, after presenting medical clearance documentation from their primary care providers to Health Services.